2014 Challenge Cup final

-The 2014 Challenge Cup Final was the 113th cup-deciding game of the rugby league 2014 Challenge Cup Season.
+The 2014 Challenge Cup final was the 113th cup-deciding game of the rugby league 2014 Challenge Cup season.
 It was held at Wembley Stadium in London on 23 August 2014, kick off 15:00.
 The final was contested by Castleford Tigers and Leeds Rhinos.
-The game saw Leeds beat Castlefordby 23 points to 10.
+The game saw Leeds beat Castleford by 23 points to 10.

 Background

-The 2014 Challenge Cup Final would be Castleford Tigers's first cup final of the Super League era, having last featured as runners-up to Wigan Warriors in the 1992 Challenge Cup Final.
-By contrast, their opponents, Leeds Rhinos, have featured in nine Challenge during that period since 1992 but only winning one of them, the 1999 Challenge Cup Final, the last at the original Wembley Stadium.
+The 2014 Challenge Cup final would be Castleford Tigers's first cup final of the Super League era, having last featured as runners-up to Wigan Warriors in the 1992 Challenge Cup final.
+By contrast, their opponents, Leeds Rhinos, have featured in nine Challenge Cup finals during that period since 1992 but only winning one of them: the 1999 Challenge Cup final, the last at the original Wembley Stadium.

 Route to the final

 Castleford Tigers

 As a 2013 Super League team, Castleford Tigers entered in at the fourth round.
 They drew Championship side Batley Bulldogs beating them by 48 points to 10.
-The fifth round saw the Tigers face Championship opposition again, in the form of Sheffield Eagles, who they beat 60 points to 16.
-The quarter finals saw them comfortably beat eventual Super League runners-up Wigan Warriors 16 points to 4, before a semi-final victory over Widnes Vikings put them in the final.
+The fifth round saw the Tigers face Championship opposition again, in the form of Sheffield Eagles, who they comfortably beat 60 points to 16.
+The quarter finals saw them beat eventual Super League runners-up Wigan Warriors 16 points to 4, before a semi-final victory over Widnes Vikings put them in the final.